rwndy/course-web-fullstack/SYLLABUS.md

-# Compact Syllabus
+# Compact Syllabus (2018 Edition)

-Participants will build the ideated application in 6 weeks total (around 30 days), guided by the mentors.
+Participants will build the ideated application in 6 weeks total (around 30 days), guided by the mentors

-Then will build the final project with the team (about 4-5 people) in 2 weeks total (around 10 days), advised by the mentors.
+Then will build the final project with the team (about 4-5 people) in 2 weeks total (around 10 days), advised by the mentors

 The main web application idea is to build todo app with social interaction, that features to: